 But….Travis and I were kinda starting to turn into Sugar Zombies. (you don’t want to be one of those, I assure you.)

-After the holidays and with the start of the blank-page-new-year feel, we needed to start eating more vegetables.
+After the holidays and with the start of the blank-page-new-year feel, we needed to start eating more vegetables without side effects.
 Or any vegetables.
 I’ll tell you – my biggest craving has always been SUGAR.
 I’ve been known to go the entire day only nibbling on a pan of brownies ….only to see that the pan is gone two days later and I haven’t shared a single one.
 While a brownie diet sounds fabulous (right?!?), it doesn’t make me FEEL good.
 So this past Saturday, Travis and I cleaned out our fridge and pantry and got rid of all the desserts.
 Nothing too strict – I still have my cereal and my graham crackers – but all the desserts were TOSSED.
 It felt good.

 I always make a BIG salad at the start of the week!
 Add lean proteins (crockpot chicken or tuna fish) + healthy fats (I love avocados).